-All wood material used in packaging of the commodity must comply with DAFF conditions (see DAFF / AQIS publication 'Cargo Containers: Quarantine aspects and procedures').
-Packing material is to be clean and new.
+All wood material used in packaging of the commodity must comply with DAFF Biosecurity conditions (see DAFF Biosecurity publication 'Cargo Containers: Quarantine aspects and procedures').

 Secure packaging must be used if consignments are not transported in sealed containers directly to Australia.